West Coast Climate Action Network

 Alison Bodine

-Director, Communications Team Lead
+Director, Team Leader for the Communications Team

 Originally from the U.S., I have lived in Vancouver for a majority of the last 15 years after graduating from the University of British Columbia.
 Since high school I have been an environmental, antiwar and social justice activist dedicated to the fight for a better, sustainable, and just world.